the-teachingRSE-project/competencies/competencies.md

 That survey of existing resources will not be carried out as a traditional publication, but it will be made available as a continuously-evolving online resource.

-And finally, we will formulate the call to action - building on the previous publication on the necessary institutions, to lay down what is required to best support the continuous need for young RSEs to support digital science specifically in Germany.
+Finally, we will formulate a call to action —building on the previous publication on the necessary institutions, to lay down what is required to best support the continuous need for young RSEs to support digital science specifically in Germany.